samdauwe/webgpu-native-examples/README.md

 ### Linux

 The build step described in the previous section creates a subfolder "x64" in the build folder.
 This subfolder contains all libraries and assets needed to run examples.
 Instead of a separate executable for each different example, a different approach was chosen to create an example launcher.
-This launcher can be used as follows, "./wgpu_sample_launcher <example_name>" like for example:
+This launcher can be used as follows, "./wgpu_sample_launcher <example_name>" where <example_name> is the filename of the example without the extension, like for example:

 ```bash
 $ ./wgpu_sample_launcher shadertoy